-To tackle the scourge of Ice and other drugs, the Coalition Government has committed more than $685 million over four years to reduce the impact of drug and alcohol misuse.
-This includes funding for Primary Health Networks for locally based treatment; 260 new services for Indigenous communities; funding for the Alcohol and Drug Foundation for 220 Local Drug Action Teams; new Medicare funding for Addiction Medical Specialists; and funding for research into new treatment options and training.
+To tackle the drug epidemic, we have committed more than $685 million over four years to reduce the impact of drug and alcohol misuse.
+This includes funding for Primary Health Networks for locally based treatment including services in Kooyong.

-Under the stewardship of the Coalition Government we now have a much stronger economy, which will enable us to deliver the essential health services Australians need and expect.
+Because we have a strong economy, we can deliver the essential health services Australians need and expect.